daleiyang/LockFreeHashTable/README.md

 ![alt tag](https://github.com/daleiyang/LockFreeHashTable/raw/master/DataStructure.png)

 - The combination of linkId, clcId, sbp in the figure below becomes the key value of the business logic, with a size of 54 bytes.
+- The code in the figure below is the process of generating a 54-byte key value based on business logic, refer to [KeyIn54BitCASHashTable.cs](https://github.com/daleiyang/LockFreeHashTable/blob/master/CASHashTable/KeyIn54BitCASHashTable.cs).

 ![alt tag](https://github.com/daleiyang/LockFreeHashTable/raw/master/KeyGen.png)